NachtRaveVL/Simple-Hydroponics-Arduino/README.md

     //getCropsLibraryInstance()->setCustomCropData(&customCrop1);
 ```

-In particular, after setting up the settings defines similarly to that of the Vertical NFT or Full System sketch, running the Data Writer sketch will produce the EEPROM configuration setup defines to use for that particular run.
-You typically won't need to copy these over unless you are planning to utilize an external EEPROM and have made any custom data modifications, as these defines are updated by the dev team prior to release.
-If however you do have custom data modifications and using an external EEPROM, do copy these values over into your Main System sketch.
+In particular, after setting up the settings defines similarly to that of the Vertical NFT or Full System sketch, running the Data Writer sketch will produce the EEPROM configuration setup defines to then use.
+You typically won't need to copy these over unless you are planning to utilize an external EEPROM storage device and have made any custom data modifications, as these defines are updated by the dev team prior to release.
+If however you do have custom data modifications and are using an external EEPROM device, do copy these values over into your Main System sketch.

 In serial monitor (near end):
 ```
-2022-07-29T22:24:52 [INFO] Writing String: #170 "wirePosIndex"
+2022-08-01T04:03:23 [INFO] Writing String: #173 "wirePosIndex"
-2022-07-29T22:24:52 [INFO] ... to location: 10296 (0x2838)
+2022-08-01T04:03:23 [INFO] ... to byte offset: 9578 (0x256a)
+2022-08-01T04:03:23 [INFO] Wrote: 13 bytes
-2022-07-29T22:24:52 [INFO] Successfully wrote: 2572 bytes
+2022-08-01T04:03:23 [INFO] Successfully wrote: 2643 bytes
-2022-07-29T22:24:52 [INFO] Total EEPROM usage: 10309 bytes 2022-07-29T22:24:52 [INFO] EEPROM capacity used: 31.46% of 32768 bytes
+2022-08-01T04:03:23 [INFO] Total EEPROM usage: 9591 bytes 2022-08-01T04:03:23 [INFO] EEPROM capacity used: 29.27% of 32768 bytes
-2022-07-29T22:24:52 [INFO] Use the following EEPROM setup defines in your sketch:
+2022-08-01T04:03:23 [INFO] Use the following EEPROM setup defines in your sketch:
-#define SETUP_EEPROM_SYSDATA_ADDR       0x27f0
+#define SETUP_EEPROM_SYSDATA_ADDR       0x2577
 #define SETUP_EEPROM_CROPSLIB_ADDR      0x0000
-#define SETUP_EEPROM_STRINGS_ADDR       0x1de4
+#define SETUP_EEPROM_STRINGS_ADDR       0x1b24
-2022-07-29T22:24:52 [INFO] Done!
+2022-08-01T04:03:23 [INFO] Done!
 ```